 Caring for Your Child's Teeth

 It's never too early for good dental care.
 With good oral health care, your child can grow up cavity-free.
-Start by caring for your baby's teeth.
+Start by caring for your baby's gums and teeth.
 As he or she grows, teach your child the best possible tooth care.
 Don't forget that healthy teeth and gums require regular visits to the dentist.

 Flossing removes bacteria and plaque from between the teeth and under the gums.
 Floss your child's teeth daily.
 When the child is old enough, a floss holder can help him or her floss.